akc52/HackerYou/fullstack-fall-2018/lessons/week-2/example1/README.md

 # Example 1

 ## Introduction to nodejs (as a runtime environment)
+We use the word **environment** a lot in programming and we are often talking about different things.
+Sometimes we are talking about the _browsers environment_ and other times maybe we are speaking about the _local environment_ on your computer.
+Running (or executing) javascript requires an environment.
+When we write javascript for the front end, the environment that executes (or runs) our javascript is the browser.
+When we write javascript for the back end, the environment that runs (or executes) our javascript is nodejs.

+Environments tend to offer you access to certain things, like functions or perhaps even whole libraries.
+In the browser environment, you get access to the `console` object.
+You probably use this object all the time, invoking one of it's primary methods `.log`.
+Similarly to the browser environment, the nodejs environment also has this global object `console` that you can utilise in the same fashion.

 ### Task #1
 > Create a `hello.js` file that will log out "Hello World!"